The Arts Club’s production of A Christmas Story: The Musical is like a great big holiday feast, bursting with scrumptious goodness.

 The Holiday Table

-Based on the 1983 movie, this musical version of one young boy’s dream of the perfect Christmas present hits all of its source material’s iconic moments, while expanding on Ralphie’s colourful daydreams.
-Under the direction of Valerie Easton, Ralphie’s quest for an “official Red Ryder, carbine action, two-hundred shot range model air rifle”, has an energy that is unstoppable.
+Based on the 1983 movie, this musical version of one young boy’s dream of the perfect Christmas present hits all of its source material’s iconic moments while expanding on Ralphie’s colourful daydreams.
+Under the direction of Valerie Easton, Ralphie’s quest for an “official Red Ryder, carbine action, two-hundred shot range model air rifle” has an unstoppable energy.

 The Main Course